• Skip to main content

 Because the line between gaining a positive benefit from exercise and injury is so much smaller.

 That’s not to say incredible transformations can’t take place.
-It’s just that these may take years to achieve, rather than weeks or months.
+It’s just that these may take months to achieve, rather than weeks.

 How do you get the intensity right when resistance training?